How to Run a Productive Remote Meeting | Best Practices and Templates

 Zoom: This is a software-based conference room solution that allows teams to meet online with or without video.
 When you want to discuss something with a larger team and prefer to see their reactions on video, this tool will work out great.

 Slack: Slack is a messaging app that can also be used for audio and video calls.
-You can have a separate Slack channel where you can set reminders for your daily stand-ups or weekly project check-ins, keep your meeting minutes recorded with posts or right on the Slack channel, etc. However, it only allows video group calls for 15 people in total.
+You can have a separate Slack channel where you can set reminders for your daily standup meeting template or weekly project check-ins, keep your meeting minutes recorded with posts or right on the Slack channel, etc. However, it only allows video group calls for 15 people in total.
 So it works best for smaller teams for short meetings.

 Creately: Want to explain an idea or concept by visualizing it on an online whiteboard?
 Creately is a great tool for teams that want to use a mind map to brainstorm, or a flowchart to discuss a new process, etc. during a meeting.
 With its real-time collaboration feature, everyone can edit and share comments on the same canvas/ board simultaneously.